ryan-moeller/lua-httpd/README.md

 The body chunks iterator must be consumed for `response.trailers` to be set.

+To send a chunked response body, include a "Transfer-Encoding: chunked" header in the response object and use `httpd.write_chunk(output, chunk, exts)` and `httpd.write_trailers(output, trailers)` in the reponse body function.

 ### Response Format

 Handlers must return a response table: